21 Computer Science (CS) CV Examples For 2025

 Utilise action words

-• Want to demonstrate your technical prowess to potential employers from the outset?
-Make it a habit to use strong action words at the beginning of each bullet point.
+• Want to demonstrate your technical expertise to potential employers right from the start?
+Get into the habit of using strong action words at the beginning of each bullet point.

-• When it comes to a computer science CV, using words like Deployed, Built, Leveraged, Developed, Led, and Released demonstrate your initiative to take charge of daily job responsibilities.
+• When it comes to a computer science CV, using words like Deployed, Built, Leveraged, Developed, Led, and Released demonstrate your proactivity in taking charge of daily job responsibilities.

 • Avoid those generic sentence starters and personal pronouns like “I was responsible for using Java.”
 Instead, try something like “Built applications using Java” or “Utilised Java frameworks for unit testing.”